Getting started with Arch Linux

 lvdisplay

-1.14 Format the partitions
+1.13 Format partitions

-ESP partition is formatted vfat
+ESP partition (partition #1) is formatted with the vfat

-, and the Linux LVs ext4
+filesystem, and the Linux LVs use ext4

 ...

-mkfs.vfat -F32 -n ESP ${disk}1
+mkfs.vfat -F32 -n ESP ${disk}p1

 mkfs.ext4 /dev/vg/root